pandas-dev/pandas/doc/source/basics.rst

    tsdf.iloc[3:7] = np.nan
    tsdf

-Transform the entire frame.
-Transform allows functions to input as a numpy function, string function name and user defined function.
+Transform the entire frame. ``.transform()`` allows input functions as: a numpy function, a string function name or a user defined function.

 .. ipython:: python